 A Dynamic DNS (also known as DDNS or DynDNS) is a service for mapping Internet domain names to a computer with dynamic IP addresses.
 Most computers connect to a router via DHCP, which means the router randomly assigns an IP address for your computer.
 This also means that your computer’s IP address is ever-changing, and this makes it difficult to connect from the outside world.
 Dynamic DNS solves this issue by constantly updating its DNS service with your latest IP address.

-If you are looking to run a home network, here, in no particular order, are some of the best free Dynamic DNS providers you can use.
+If you are looking to run a home network, here, in no particular order, are some of the best free Dynamic DNS providers.

 This is a Germany-based DDNS provider that is completely free.
 One of the first things that will catch your attention on the website is an offer of a total of five hosts and one-hundred domains.
 Aside from this, it is one provider that fits seamlessly into the firewall and into other manufacturer’s devices.
 Even though this is a “secure point” provider, you are allowed to use the services without a “secure point” device.

 Registering with Securepoint DynDNS is easy and quick.
 It is also largely anonymous.
 You just need a username, an email address and of course a password.
 After registration, you will be able to get started once you receive the confirmation email.

 The Securepoint DynDNS offers support for the IPv6 protocol and the update token which is an additional password for added security.